Master of Healthcare Administration

 This course addresses the process of retrieving, analyzing, and reporting intelligence to make healthcare decisions.
 It covers the techniques of extracting, transforming and loading data from a myriad of operational databases into corporate data warehouses, as well means to ensure that decision making is based on clean and reliable information.
 The course also includes ways to report the healthcare intelligence gathered.

 Adding a focus area provides an opportunity for customization but is not required for completion of the degree.
-The focus area may require up to two additional courses.
-Students may take HIM 710 or HIM 761 as the Major Elective and only need the one additional course to complete the focus area.
+The focus area requires two additional courses.